Hey everybody, and welcome to another PT Pioneer article.

 Duke University offers a comprehensive health coach certification that emphasizes wellness principles.

-Similar to Wellcoaches, Duke IHC requires that you take an eight-day foundational course before getting into the main program.
+Like Wellcoaches, Duke IHC requires you to take an eight-day foundational course before getting into the main program.

-The prerequisites for Duke are that you hold a bachelor’s degree or higher in a health-related field as well as 3-5 years of experience in the healthcare sector.
+The prerequisites for Duke are that you hold a bachelor’s degree or higher in a health-related field and 3-5 years of experience in the healthcare sector.

 The total for the entire program is $5,880.

-This is quite a hefty figure, but with the infrastructure and academic heritage of a prestigious university, you can rest assured that you’re getting your money’s worth.
+This is quite a hefty figure, but with a prestigious university’s infrastructure and academic heritage, you can rest assured that you’re getting your money’s worth.